A hypergraph Heilmann--Lieb theorem: Introduction

-Inspired by the above classical results on the matching polynomial of graphs and lack of study of the matching polynomial of $k$-graphs, in this paper, we investigate the distribution of zeros of the matching polynomial of $k$-graphs.
-For the sake of convenience, we use $\lambda(\h)$ to denote the maximum modulus of all zeros of $\mu(\h, x)$.
-Our first result in this paper is the following theorem which can be viewed as a generalization of Theorem \ref{MLidentity} for $k$-graphs.
+A {\it $k$-uniform hypergraph} $\h=(V(\h), E(\h))$ consists of a vertex set $V(\h)$ and an edge set $E(\h)$, where each $e\in E(\h)$ is a $k$-element subset of $V(\h)$.
+In this paper, we use the term ``$k$-graph'' for the case of $k$-uniform hypergraphs with $k \geq 2$, and the term ``graph'' exclusively for $k=2$.
+A {\em matching} in $\h$ is a set of vertex-disjoint edges, and we denote by $p(\h,r)$ the number of matchings in $\h$ consisting of $r$ edges.
+Recently, to investigate the spectral radius of adjacency tensor of $k$-trees, Su, Kang, Li, and Shan~\cite{Suejc} introduced the following {\it matching polynomial} of a $k$-graph $\h$:

-\begin{theorem} Let $\T$ be a $k$-tree.
-Then every zero of $\mu(\T,x)$ is an eigenvalue of the adjacency tensor of $\T$.
-Moreover, $\lambda(\T)$ is a root of $\mu(\T,x)$ and equals to the spectral radius of the adjacency tensor of $\T$. \end{theorem}
+which is a minor adjustment based on the definition of a matching polynomial introduced by Zhang, Kang, Shan and Bai~\cite{Zhang}, and Clark and Cooper~\cite{ClarkCooper}.
+However, most of their results~\cite{ClarkCooper,Suejc,Zhang} focus on the spectra of the adjacency tensor of $k$-trees but not on the properties of the matching polynomial itself.
+This prompts us to explore more useful and interesting properties of the matching polynomial of $k$-graphs.

-Theorem \ref{Mthm} establishes a relation between the zeros of the matching polynomial of a $k$-tree $\T$ and the eigenvalues of the adjacency tensor of $\T$.
-In particular, it implies that we may study $\lambda(\T)$ in terms of the spectral radius of the adjacency tensor of $\T$, and vice versa.
-In addition to its own conclusion, Theorem \ref{Mthm} plays an important role in the proof of our main result.
-To state the main result, we need to introduce more notations.
+Inspired by the above classical works, the purpose of this paper is to establish a hypergraph Heilmann--Lieb theorem.
+To state it, we need to introduce more notation.
 A real polynomial $f(x)$ is called {\it $\ell$-symmetric} if

 for some nonnegative integer $t$ and some real polynomial $g(x)$.
-In other words, $f(x)$ is $\ell$-symmetric if and only if its zeros remains invariant under a rotation of an angle $2\pi/\ell$ on the complex plane.
-The maximum number $\ell$ such that \eqref{zerosymmetricdefi} holds is called the {\it cyclic index} of $f(x)$.
-Now, Theorem \ref{Heilmanntheorem} implies that for a graph $G$ with $\Delta(G) \geq 2$, the cyclic index of $\mu(G, x)$ is $2$ and $\lambda(G)\leq 2\sqrt{ {\Delta(G)} -1}$.
+In other words, $f(x)$ is $\ell$-symmetric if and only if its zeros remain invariant under a rotation of an angle $2\pi/\ell$ on the complex plane.
+The maximum number $\ell$ such that~\eqref{zerosymmetricdefi} holds is called the {\it cyclic index} of $f(x)$.
+Let $\lambda(\h)$ denote the maximum modulus of all zeros of $\mu(\h, x)$.
+Clearly, Theorem \ref{Heilmanntheorem} provides that for a graph $G$ with $\Delta(G) \geq 2$, the cyclic index of $\mu(G, x)$ is $2$ and $\lambda(G)\leq 2\sqrt{ {\Delta(G)} -1}$.